Study of Critical Dynamics in Fluid via Molecular Dynamics in Canonical Ensemble: Conclusion

 \section{Conclusion}

-In this paper we presented comparative results for transport properties in a binary fluid mixture obtained from molecular dynamics \cite{frenkel} calculations in microcaonical as well as canonical ensembles.
-It appears that even at criticality the Nos\'{e}-Hoover thermostat \cite{frenkel} and dissipative particle dynamics provide results for diffusivities and shear viscosity that are in excellent agreement with the microcanonical ensemble.
-However, while the dissipative particle dynamics appears to work well for bulk viscosity as well, the Nos\'{e}-Hoover thermostat fails for this purpose.
+In this paper we presented comparative results for transport properties in a binary fluid mixture obtained from molecular dynamics \cite{frenkel} calculations in microcanonical and canonical ensembles.
+The focus is on the collective properties.
+Even at criticality the Nos\'{e}-Hoover thermostat (NHT) and dissipative particle dynamics thermostat (DPDT) provide results for diffusivities and shear viscosity that are in excellent agreement with the calculations in a microcanonical ensemble.
+However, while the DPDT appears to work well for bulk viscosity also, the NHT fails for this purpose.

-The importance of the paper lies in the following fact.
-Very close to the critical point, for big enough systems, one needs extended simulation runs.
-In that case, for runs in microcanonical ensemble, it becomes difficult to avoid drift in temperature.
-Thus, calculation of transports in canonical ensemble may be of help.
-Nos\'{e}-Hoover thermostat still being a very commonly used one for hydrodynamic purpose, despite criticisms, one needs to check its validity in situations as nontrivial as critical dynamics.

-A criticism about Nos\'{e}-Hoover thermostat is that it is not Galilean invariant \cite{stoyanov,schmid, yong}.
-If there is external force, e.g., drag, there is problem with momentum conservation.
-Recently, such problem is being taken care of \cite{stoyanov,schmid, yong} by introducing additional soft pair potential and relative velocities.